Radiergummi/wander/README.md

 Retrieves the current body data.

 #### `hasBody`
-Checks whether the context has any body data.
+Checks whether the context has any data in its body.

 #### `run`
-Dispatches the request to the client instance.
+Dispatches the request to the client instance and creates a response context

 Contributing
 ------------